Works Register Home Log In Authors

 There might, however, be thoughts

-You find it hard to let go.
+You find it hard to let go of.

 To weaken those thoughts,